Midwife in the Tire Swing

 The Indians hunted and fished and sat back to think things over.
 The new immigrants, like the Indians, spoke languages no one could understand and were pursued by a plague of priests.

 We were fighting the Germans; Elliot was told this.
 Bob Hope had said it on the radio.
 He did not know Dr. Zimmerman was German; it was hard to tell from first names.
-Cat and Lucy had visited Karl and Maria’s house with him at Christmas and Elliot wondered at a gingerbread town they built under the tree, an Alpine village with frosting for snow on the cottage roofs.
+Cat and Lucy had visited Karl and Maria’s house with him at Christmas and Elliot wondered at the gingerbread town they built under their tree, an Alpine village with frosting for snow on the cottage roofs.
 Their tree was bowed under the weight of tinsel streamers made from lead foil.
 Because of the war, the lead icicles were carefully untangled and laid away in delicate skeins for next year’s tree.
-This had to be all a part of the rationing; Elliot knew every house saved its foil.
+This had to be all a part of the rationing; Elliot knew every house saved its tinfoil.
 He had a large ball of the stuff, carefully peeled from the paper backing of gum wrappers and his mother’s black market cigarette packs.

 One day when Elliot was twelve, the Hobarts had a new family doctor.
 His name was German but he was not.